Farama-Foundation/MicroRTS-Py/README.md

-This repo contains the source code for the gym wrapper of MicroRTS authored by [Santiago Ontañón](https://github.com/santiontanon/microrts).
+This repo contains the source code for the gym wrapper of μRTS authored by [Santiago Ontañón](https://github.com/santiontanon/microrts).

 ![demo.gif](static/fullgame.gif)